bitwes/Gut/GODOT_4_README.md

 `assert_property` will generate a warning when it finds "public" accessors for these properties (`get_foo`, `set_foo`).

 # Wiki
 The wiki has been copied into the `godot_4` branch and can be edited through this repo.
-It will be exported to https://bitwes.github.io/GutWiki/Godot4/ when a release happens.
+It is hosted at https://bitwes.github.io/GutWiki/Godot4/.
 Eventually 3.x GUT will get moved there as well.

 # Implementation Changes